PennockProjects/JAMStart/content/ops/index.md

 :robot:
 ::

-This is a set of recipes, cheat sheets, and validation for infrasture and operating live services.
+This is a set of recipes, cheat sheets, and validation for infrastructure and operating live services.
 Topics include analytics, CI/CD, command line, alerts, etc.

 ::Articles{contentRoot="ops"}